PimDerks/rv.nl/src/jekyll/_posts/2016-08-19-back-in-japan.md

 title: Back in Japan
 img: http://lflmagazine.nl/wp-content/uploads/Robby-Valentine.jpg
 date: 2016-08-19
+categories: live, announcement
-lead: We're announcing TWO shows in TOKYO Japan, next year!
+lead: "We're announcing TWO shows in TOKYO Japan, next year!"
 ---

-<p>January 20 2017, Robby Valentine presents: A Tribute to Queen (Valentine's ultimate tribute to his favorite band of all times)</p>
+January 20, 2017: Robby Valentine presents: A Tribute to Queen (Valentine's ultimate tribute to his favorite band of all times).

-<p>January 21 2017: Robby Valentine's Bizarro World (containing new and old Valentine classics: From GOD, to Bizarro World, and everything in between)</p>
+January 20, 2017: Robby Valentine's Bizarro World (containing new and old Valentine classics: From GOD, to Bizarro World, and everything in between)

-<p>We're super excited to be back on Japanese soil again.
-Both shows will be 120 minute extravaganza's.</p>
+We're super excited to be back on Japanese soil again.
+Both shows will be 120 minute extravaganza's.

-<p>For more info, <a href="http://www.mandicompany.co.jp/ValentineSP.html" target="_blank">click here</a>.</p>
+For more info, <a href="http://www.mandicompany.co.jp/ValentineSP.html" target="_blank">click here</a>.